aaravjuneja1/PROJECT-FALSIFY/README.md

-# PROJECT-FALSIFY
-Check README for project description - PROJECT FALSIFY is currently under development and codebase is updated weekly.
-The project will be finished by mid June

-Project Falsify

-A realistic Indian market trading simulator built to expose fake trading “education” and force strategies to survive real conditions.
+THIS IS PROJECT FALSIFY- A portfolio-level trading simulation and strategy validation framework built to stress-test ideas against real market conditions — not fantasy.

 Why I Built This

 I’m 15.

-After spending months watching Indian trading content online, one thing became obvious:
+After spending nearly a year studying Indian markets, backtesting strategies, and watching the trading education space closely, one thing became obvious:

-Most “profitable traders” never show real execution under realistic conditions.
+Most “profitable trading systems” collapse the moment realism enters the equation.

 No slippage.
-No latency.
+No execution delays.
-No liquidity constraints.
+No regime shifts.
-No psychological pressure.
+No portfolio-level risk.
-No proper backtesting.
+No robustness testing.

-Just screenshots, hindsight charts, and course-selling.
+Just hindsight charts and perfectly cropped PnL screenshots.

-So instead of buying into that ecosystem, I started building my own simulator.
+So instead of consuming more trading content, I started building the infrastructure I wished existed.

-Project Falsify exists to answer one question:
+Project Falsify was created to answer a simple question:

-Would these strategies survive if markets actually fought back?
+Can a strategy survive reality?

 ⸻

-What It Is
+What Project Falsify Does

-Project Falsify is a Python-based trading simulation framework focused on realism over fantasy.
+Falsify is a Python-based quantitative trading research and simulation framework focused on institutional-style validation.

-The goal is not to create another pretty charting tool.

-The goal is to simulate:

-* realistic order execution
+The system currently supports:

+* Portfolio-level simulations
+* NIFTY 200 stock universe testing
+* Walk Forward Analysis (WFA)
+* Monte Carlo simulations
+* Market regime analysis
+* Parameter sensitivity testing
-* slippage
+* Statistical robustness analysis
-* latency
+* Advanced trade analytics
-* portfolio tracking
-* risk exposure
+* Risk and exposure tracking
+* Interactive dashboard visualizations
-* strategy evaluation
+* Modular strategy testing architecture

-* market friction
-* statistical validation
+The platform is designed to intentionally attack weak assumptions and overfit systems.

-If a strategy only works in perfect conditions, Falsify should break it.
+If a strategy only works in perfect conditions, Falsify should expose it.

 ⸻

 Core Philosophy

-Most retail backtests are engineered to confirm beliefs.

-Falsify is engineered to destroy weak assumptions.
+Retail trading culture rewards storytelling.

+Real trading rewards robustness.

 A strategy should survive:

+* changing market regimes
+* execution friction
-* spread expansion
+* portfolio correlation
-* delayed fills
+* parameter instability
-* volatility spikes
+* volatility expansion
-* overfitting checks
-* emotional decision layers
+* randomness
-* imperfect execution
+* stress conditions

-Otherwise it’s not alpha.
+Otherwise it’s not an edge.
-It’s marketing.
+It’s curve fitting.

 ⸻

-Current Features
+Current State

-* Historical market replay
-* Strategy testing framework
-* Performance analytics
-* Trade logging
-* Risk metrics
-* Portfolio tracking
-* Modular architecture
-* Python-based research environment

-⸻

-Planned Features

-* Advanced slippage engine
-* Simulated broker latency
-* Multi-asset support
+The core simulation infrastructure is already functional.

+Most ongoing work is now focused on:

-* Options simulation
+* debugging
-* AI-assisted strategy analysis
+* optimization
-* Monte Carlo stress testing
+* refining execution logic
-* Behavioral risk simulation
+* improving simulation realism
-* Institutional-style reporting
+* expanding analytics

 ⸻